-Guppies are one of the most popular fish in the fishkeeping.
-The average guppies also are known as mutt guppies are inexpensive.
+Guppies are one of the most popular fish in the fish-keeping world.
+The average guppies, also known as mutt guppies, are inexpensive.
 But “fancy” guppies—which are selectively bred—can be more expensive, depending on the rarity and appearance of the strain.
-The most expensive guppies are typically competition guppies also known as “show guppies.”
+The most expensive guppies are typically competition guppies, also known as “show guppies.”

-A well-known guppy from Thailand is called Magic.
+A well-known guppy breeder from Thailand is called Magic.
 He is known for his beautiful strains of guppies.
-A breeding pair of Moscows typically sell between $100 to $400 US, not including the cost of importation which costs between $100 to $150 US extra.
+A breeding pair of Moscows typically sell between 100 to 400 US dollars, not including the cost of importation which costs between 100 to 150 US dollars extra.
 You can find his page here.

-Mutt guppies are the cheapest guppies and readily available in any local fish store.
-Typically, you’ll find them selling for $2 to $5 US.
+Mutt guppies are the cheapest and readily available in any local fish store.
+Typically, you’ll find them selling for 2 to 5 US dollars.

 But why are they so cheap?

 Since mutt guppies have not been selectively bred, their inherited characteristics are typically unknown and less refined.
-The color, size and general appearance of mutt guppies are random and not so defined, as for example, the Moscow guppy, whose color is uniform and deep in color.
+The color, size, and general appearance of mutt guppies are random and not so defined, for example, the Moscow guppy, whose color is uniform and deep in color.

 What makes a guppy rare?

 Rare guppies come in a variety of vibrant colors.
 They also have larger fins with unique patterns.
 For example, the Dumbo guppy, named after Dumbo, the elephant, has big fins that resemble the ears of an elephant.